Multiple Cliques In System (OR) High Level In TeraData

 What is a clique?

-A clique is a set of Teradata nodes that share a common set of disk arrays which are connected in daisy chain network to each disk array controller.
+• A clique is a set of Teradata nodes that share a common set of disk arrays that are connected in a daisy chain network to each disk array controller.

-Clique is mainly used to prevent node failures.
-Group of nodes which share common disk drives is called CLIQUE.
+• Clique is mainly used to prevent node failures.
+A group of nodes that share common disk drives is called CLIQUE.

-Here the two controllers are active and they do the same operation so we call this controllers as DUAL REDUNDANT ACTIVE ARRAY CONTROLLERS.
+• Here the two controllers are active and they do the same operation so we call these controllers as DUAL REDUNDANT ACTIVE ARRAY CONTROLLERS.

 What is meant by AMP in Teradata?

-AMP, acronym for “Access Module Processor,” is the type of vproc (Virtual Processor) used to manage the database, handle file tasks and and manipulate the disk subsystem in the multi-tasking and possibly parallel-processing environment of the Teradata Database.
-AMP contains Database Management Subsystem and it performs below operations:
+AMP, an acronym for "Access Module Processor," is the type of vproc (Virtual Processor) used to manage the database, handle file tasks and manipulate the disk subsystem in the multi-tasking and possibly parallel-processing environment of the Teradata Database.
+AMP contains Database Management Subsystem and it performs the below operations:

 What is a Vdisk?